 We have good practice guidelines, which we expect everyone to follow.
 The safeguarding officer or official children’s leaders will ensure that all new volunteers are familiar with them.
 The guidelines will be reviewed regularly by the children’s workers and by the Church Council.

 Citizens of and foreigners who live in the Russian Federation need to remember that crimes against children are taken very seriously and this is reflected in sentences passed by the courts.
 When it is necessary to protect children or vulnerable adults we will work together with the local law enforcement authorities.

 Reporting suspected Abuse

 Everyone has a responsibility to be vigilant to spotting incidents of abuse.
-If you become aware of abuse in any form please tell the Chaplain, a Warden or the Archdeacon.
+If you become aware of abuse in any form please tell the Chaplain or a Warden.
 The chaplain can be contacted at the church, on email@example.com or on 8 495 629 9889

 FOR THOSE WHO WORK WITH CHILDREN ON SUNDAYS AND AT CHAPLAINCY EVENTS